Call of the Queen

 But when she watched the news, she felt optimistic.The latest numbers for the country looked good after the last downturn from a pandemic: low unemployment, stable economy and a bullish stock market.
 Her own children were happily plugged into their matrix of colleges and internships to prepare for well-paying jobs.

 Endon was a different world.
-Most kids were home-schooled, mirroring the polite reserve toward her of their parents.
+Most kids were home-schooled, mirroring the polite reserve of their parents toward her.
 Because even the Darwinian theory of evolution was suspect among many local families, her discussions of science were circumspect and focused on practical knowledge like anatomy.

-Mainly, she focused on their physical health like Dr. B did in Saburia, encouraging vaccinations and dental care.
+Mainly, she focused on the community’s physical health like Dr. B did in Saburia, encouraging vaccinations and dental care.
 Health problems here were different than Saburia, obesity and drugs leading the list.

 For her children’s Thanksgiving visit, the local satellite system would access the indispensable Internet.
 She mostly used Endon’s powerful communications network, for setting up the clinic, developing scientific projects for the local children and updating her new home.